Dr. Michael Delahoyde

 A MOST LAMENTABLE COMEDY

 A combination of identification and, more importantly, significance questions will follow quotations from the materials of the second half of the semester, extracted for their representativeness of our discussions over key points these weeks.
-If you read the plays and paid attention in class, only a close review of notes is necessary for preparation.
+If you read the plays and paid attention in class, a close review of notes should be adequate preparation.
 My website notes may be of use also.
+This time, for this section of the exam, you may form human groups of your own selection and size (but beware of gleeking, onion-eyed knaves).
 "I'll devise thee brave punishments," but it is advisable that you convert all your sounds of woe into hey nonny nonny.

 "I woo'd thee with my sword,